fafeitsch/city-knowledge-contest/README.md

 The easiest way to start the server quickly is to use the `Dockerfile` to build an image:

+`build.sh`
-`docker build --rm --no-cache -t  city-contest:alpha .` and then start the server:
+and then start the server:

-`docker run -p 8081:23123 -it -v /path/to/streetlists:/streetlists city-contest:alpha`
+`docker run -p 8081:23123 -it -v /path/to/streetlists:/streetlists city-contest`

 As shown above, you have to specify the `streetlists` directory.
 You can pass the flag `--help` to the docker container, which will print the list of available options (e.g. how to set your own Nominatim and OSM tile servers).